AndreaPontrandolfo/sheriff/apps/docs-website/docs/configuration.md

     noRestrictedSyntaxOverride: {
       adjuncts: [
         {
-          selector: 'LabeledStatement',
+          selector: "LabeledStatement",
           message:
-            'Labels are a form of GOTO; using them makes code confusing and hard to maintain and understand.', },
+            "Labels are a form of GOTO; using them makes code confusing and hard to maintain and understand.", },
         {
-          selector: 'ForInStatement',
+          selector: "ForInStatement",
           message:
-            'for..in loops iterate over the entire prototype chain, which is virtually never what you want.
-Use Object.{keys,values,entries}, and iterate over the resulting array.', },
+            "for..in loops iterate over the entire prototype chain, which is virtually never what you want.
+Use Object.{keys,values,entries}, and iterate over the resulting array.", },
         {
           selector: "Identifier[name='Reflect']",
           message:
-            'Avoid the Reflect API.
+            "Avoid the Reflect API.
 It is a very low-level feature that has only rare and specific use-cases if building complex and hacky libraries.
-There is no need to use this feature for any kind of normal development.', },
+There is no need to use this feature for any kind of normal development.", },
       ],
     },